Generating Hidden Markov Models from Process Models Through Nonnegative Tensor Factorization: Numerical Experiments

-For this process, the HMM we derive directly from the process is not minimal and we actually obtain a representation of the process with fewer parameters and states using the tensor factorization method.
-Our selection criteria identifies four instead of the reference five latent dimensions with a high silhouette score and low relative error in Figure~\ref{fig:concurrent2020_k}.
+Our TF selection criteria identifies four instead of five latent dimensions.
+This is seen in Figure~\ref{fig:concurrent2020_k} with a high silhouette score and low relative error at $k=4$.
+For $k=4$ the TF transition and emission matrices are

-The distance score in Figure~\ref{fig:concurrent2020_evaluation} also suggests the latent dimension of four is the most suitable selection, since at four the distance score is slightly positive, and five it is negative.
+The distance score in Figure~\ref{fig:concurrent2020_evaluation} also suggests the latent dimension is four.
+This is the most suitable selection, since at four the distance score is slightly positive, and at five it is negative.
 Interestingly the normalized mutual information continues to grow beyond four and peaks at six.
 By identifying a smaller HMM than the reference HMM, this validates that our selection criteria can find minimal HMMs of process models with parallelism.

+In this case, the discrepancy between the reference and TF HMMs latent dimensions is due to the parallelism and the emission probabilities.
+From the reference emission probabilities, we immediately see that the emission probabilities between the combinations of process model activities, \{Activity 3 and 4\} and \{Activity 3\} are identical.
+This equivalence induces a degeneracy in the reference HMM allowing for an equivalent HMM to be constructed with one fewer hidden states.
+This is identified automatically in our coupled nonnegative tensor factorization with model selection to get a minimal HMM with $k=4$.
+The is seen in the minimal HMMs third state approximating the emissions of both the reference HMMs states three and four.
+While this example has an easily identifiable explanation for the reference HMM not being minimal, with real data this almost never the case.